 The believer’s faith is is an unquenchable flame.
-While Inspired, the believer may Exert to refresh a spent use of the Prayer or Willpower ability.
+While Inspired, the believer may Exert to refresh a spent use of the Prayer or Focus ability.

 Courage is a character’s sense of bravery and personal control.
 It allows the character to resist the wiles of others, maintain their current mental focus, and resist things like fear or madness that may deter them from their course.